-The recent most frequently selected in situ technologies for soil are in situ thermal treatment (ISTT), soil vapor extraction (SVE), solidification/stabilization (S/S), and chemical treatment (including in situ chemical oxidation [ISCO] and in situ chemical reduction [ISCR]).
+The recent most frequently selected in situ technologies for soil are in situ thermal treatment (ISTT), soil vapor extraction (SVE), and solidification/stabilization (S/S).

 S/S and physical separation are the most frequently selected remedies for the ex situ treatment of soil.
 Of the six recent decision documents that selected physical separation, five selected dewatering and one selected screening of soil.